“Fiercely intelligent”, “undeniably fantastic”, “outstanding”, “highly skilled”, “goes the extra mile” (Legal 500, Who’s Who Legal and Chambers UK)

 “I had the pleasure of working with Helen on a complicated and important TUPE case that we pursued against another company.
 Her advice and support in bringing the claim was pragmatic and very thorough and helped to ensure our ultimate success.
 In the tribunal itself, her manner was extremely impressive, especially her incisive approach to cross-examination and her clear presentation of the issues to be decided.
 Helen is very approachable, sees the issues very clearly and is formidable in the courtroom”. - Martin McGowan-Scanlon, Managing Director, Profile Security Services Ltd

-Dr Rahim v i) Heart of England NHS Trust ii) Dr Shakher - 2017
+Dr Rahim v i.)
+Heart of England NHS Trust ii.)
+Dr Shakher - ET

-6 week hearing - lengthy and hard fought complaint of race discrimination, victimisation and disability discrimination involving high functioning individuals.
-The claim was alleged to have spanned over a period of 10 years.
+6 week hearing - lengthy and hard fought complaint of race discrimination, victimisation and disability discrimination involving consultants.
+The allegations spanned over a period of 10 years.
+All claims successfully dismissed.